p/seriamp/docs/functionality-comparison.md

 exists in the YNC protocol, but an RX-V3900 receiver with a working RS-232 port and a broken network port has no way to notify controller of state changes.

+### Power Ratings & Transformers

+Every 1000 through 4000 level receiver, from RX-V1000 through RX-V3900,
+claims on the back of it to consume "500 watts" of power.
+At the same time output ratings have climbed steadily, from 110 watts/channel in RX-V1000 to 140 watts/channel in RX-V3900.
+I don't know how accurate either the output power or the power consumption ratings are, but the different models are using different transformers, and visually transformer in RX-V3900 appears to be larger than the one in RX-V1500.